Jackson C. Frank: Woodstock

-While in Woodstock, he married Elaine Sedgwick, an English former fashion model and a cousin to Andy Warhol's protégé Edie Sedgwick.
-They had a son and later a daughter, Angeline.
-After his son died of cystic fibrosis, Frank went into a period of even greater depression and was ultimately committed to a mental institution.
-By the early 1970s, Frank began to beg aid from friends.
+Frank then spent time playing for live broadcasts, as well as working an unpaid entertainment job for a local fair.
+During a particularly productive period, Frank managed to write multiple new songs as well as the opening of a potential book, which he'd named Society Doll.
 In 1975, Karl Dallas wrote an enthusiastic piece in the British weekly music newspaper Melody Maker, and in 1978, Frank's 1965 album was re-released as Jackson Again, with a new cover sleeve, although this did not in the end make his music much more popular outside of a small number of his fans.